 - National Origin

 - A landlord cannot deny a prospective tenant housing because he or she is physically disabled.
-The landlord is required to make reasonable accommodations to allow the tenant to reside in the property.
+The landlord is required to make reasonable accommodations to allow the tenant to live in the property.

-A landlord may not raise a tenant’s rent in an attempt to force the tenant out because the landlord does not like their religious views.
+- A landlord may not raise a tenant’s rent in an attempt to force the tenant out because the landlord does not like their religious views.

 18-16-301 through 18-16-306

 Under Arkansas state law, a landlord may not charge a tenant more than two months’ rent as a security deposit.
-The landlord is allowed to charge less than two months’ rent if he or she desires.
+The landlord is allowed to charge less than two months’ rent if he or she wishes.

 Arkansas does not have many rules when it comes to how a landlord must store a tenant’s security deposit and the communication the landlord must have with the tenant.

-Arkansas Tenants’ Right to Rent Disclosure
+Right to Rent Disclosure in Arkansas

 Tenants in Arkansas are given a five day grace period from the date their rent is due to pay the rent.
 If the tenant does not pay the rent within this five day period, the landlord may terminate the rental agreement.

-In Arkansas, individuals who have been victims of domestic violence have certain rights.
+In Arkansas, tenants who have been victims of domestic violence have certain rights.
 A landlord cannot deny tenancy to a prospective tenant based solely on the fact that they are a victim of domestic violence.
 The landlord may also not terminate a current tenant’s lease because they have been a victim of domestic violence.
 Under Arkansas law, tenants who have been victims of domestic violence are entitled to have their locks changed, at their expense, as long as they notify the landlord of their desire to have the locks changed.

-Arkansas law does not spell out any specific requirements when it comes to the amount of notice a landlord must give a tenant before entry.
+Arkansas law does have any specific requirements when it comes to the amount of notice a landlord must give a tenant before entering their apartment.
 Many states will require a landlord to give a tenant a certain amount of notice before the landlord is allowed to enter the tenant’s apartment, but Arkansas law simply states that the landlord must provide reasonable notice.

-Arkansas Tenants’ Right to Lead Disclosure
+Right to Lead Disclosure in Arkansas

 20-27-601 through 20-27-608

 Arkansas Code grants tenants certain rights and protections when it comes to lead hazards.
 Lead-based paint is a concern in homes and buildings constructed before 1978.
 Lead is a hazard to people of all ages but is thought to be particularly harmful to children as it can cause developmental disabilities.

-If a property is believed to have a lead hazard, the Department of Health is allowed to inspect the premises and then provide the owner with instructions on how to abate the lead hazard.
+- If a property is believed to have a lead hazard, the Department of Health is allowed to inspect the premises and then provide the owner with instructions on how to abate the lead hazard.